EqualExperts/secure-delivery-playbook/practices.md

 To ensure that builds are repeatable and their dependencies come from known good locations, they should be isolated from each other and prevented from sharing state.
 For example, this can be achieved using ephemeral build slaves or running builds within independent Docker containers.

-When a build is based on some shared state \(e.g. local Maven cache\), it’s possible that a previous build or anyone with access to the build server can pollute the Maven cache with malicious code that could then be packaged into your artefact.
+When a build is based on some shared state \(e.g. local Maven cache\), it's possible that a previous build or anyone with access to the build server can pollute the Maven cache with malicious code that could then be packaged into your artefact.

 **Security analysis on every build**

 Continuous Integration / Continuous Delivery \(CI/CD\) pipelines provide a good opportunity to detect potential security vulnerabilities early in development by integrating with security analysis tools.
-There are numerous open source and commercial products covering a wide variety of languages and frameworks, and it’s possible to write custom tools based on your own needs.
+There are numerous open source and commercial products covering a wide variety of languages and frameworks, and it's possible to write custom tools based on your own needs.
 These tools can be applied to application code, configuration files, Dockerfiles, Infrastructure-as-Code, and running applications.

 Results from these tests should [feed into the software catalogue]() to promote visibility and ensure that security vulnerabilities are being responded to in a timely manner.